ConstantinoSchillebeeckx/meowcow/README.md

 - docs
 - readme
-- handle missing data - added a 'missing' option in config
 - help modal for each plot type showing an example SVG - should make this a config option too
 - plot options for line plot: isArea, defined; data options: area, classed,
 - save svg button